madesina2025/real-time-reddit-streaming-pipeline/README.md

-# Streaming data from Reddit using Kafka, Spark and MongoDB
+# Streaming Data from Reddit Using Kafka, Spark and MongoDB

-## Project description
+## Project Description

 DulexMall is a retail organisation operating across multiple states, with a strong focus on leveraging real-time data to improve customer engagement and business decision-making.

-As the company expanded, it became increasingly important to monitor consumer discussions and trends occurring online, particularly on platforms like Reddit. :contentReference[oaicite:1]{index=1}
+As the company expanded, it became increasingly important to monitor consumer discussions and trends occurring online, particularly on platforms like Reddit.

-This project implements a **real-time data streaming ETL pipeline** that:
+This project implements a real-time data streaming ETL pipeline that:

 - extracts data from the Reddit API
-- streams the data into **Apache Kafka**
+- streams the data into Apache Kafka
-- processes the data in real time using **Apache Spark Structured Streaming**
+- processes the data in real time using Apache Spark Structured Streaming
-- stores processed records in **MongoDB** for analytics
+- stores processed records in MongoDB for analytics

+## Project Goal

-The goal is to provide immediate access to consumer sentiment, topic trends, and product-related discussions, enabling the retail analytics team to derive insights quickly and respond effectively.
+The goal of this project is to provide immediate access to consumer sentiment, topic trends, and product-related discussions, enabling the retail analytics team to derive insights quickly and respond effectively

----

-## How to run
+## How to Run

 To run this project, ensure you have: